Best Practices: Preparing for a Great Session

 Respecting the Yoser's Choices

 This is where the yoser customizes their own experience—just like choosing the temperature or if you want to chat during a ride with a transportation app.
 The platform simply communicates their direct requests to you.
-These preferences include:
+These preferences include: session topic, if they want to be interrupted and corrected or not, whether they want to do the introductions or not, your speaking speed, use of casual language (slang/profanity).

 They can also leave specific comments or requests related to the session.
 Checking these details is the key to providing a personalized service, which often leads to great ratings and loyal, regular yosers.